DRRDietrich/gtkrs-tutorials/src/1x05-window.md

 ## Creating the window

-Next we we will create the `Toplevel` window for this application, and attach our container to the window.
+Next we will create the `Toplevel` window for this application, and attach our container to the window.
 We will set a title, connect the event to be called when window is deleted, and also set the default icon for our application.
 The `Toplevel` window is the main window of your application.
 A window can only have one widget attached to it, which we will assign with the `.add()` method.
 The `.set_title()` method will set the title of your application.
 The `.connect_delete_event` method is invoked whenever the window is destroyed, and we will program this to call `gtk::main_quit()` to stop the mainloop, thereby having `gtk::main()` return, which has our application quit.

 ```rust